-Today we pay tribute to a heroine the Chicago Police Department branded “more dangerous than a thousand rioters.”
+Today we pay tribute to one of the great figures in the battle for working class rights – a woman whose impact was so powerful that the Chicago Police Department branded her “more dangerous than a thousand rioters.”
 As a Native-, African- and Mexican-American woman born into slavery, raised in poverty and terrorised in the hate-fuelled KKK milieu of post-Civil War Texas, Lucy Eldine Gonzales Parsons probably had more reasons than most to dedicate her life to turning the world upside down.
-And so it was that, for almost seven decades, she fought tirelessly for the rights of the oppressed.
+And so it was that, for almost seven decades, she fought tirelessly on behalf of the oppressed.

 Lucy’s life as a revolutionary began in 1873 when she moved to Chicago after she and her new husband, former Confederate soldier Albert Parsons, were forced to flee from persecution to their interracial marriage.
 The Parsons soon became prime movers in Chicago’s burgeoning anarchist movement – Albert as a labour organiser, while Lucy was catapulted to infamy following the publication of her incendiary written plea “To Tramps,” which encouraged the poorest to rise up against the rich.